Tech-at-DU/ACS-3340-Native-Development-with-JavaScript/Lessons/Lesson-02.md

 1. Define Actions, Reducers, and Store
 1. Use Redux to manage application state
-1. Create container components implement React Redux
+1. Use Application state in components
 1. Use the react controlled component pattern

 <!-- > -->

-## Why practice the Redux Todo App?
+## Why learn Redux?

 <!-- > -->

-The controlled component pattern is a common pattern to know with Redux.
-You should know it!

-You'll need this to handle forms with React.
+Managing application state is an important part of app development.

+Redux is an advanced tool for managing application state.

+Redux is a professional level tool.

 <!-- > -->